 Business applications for predictive analytics include targeting online advertisements, analyzing customer behavior to determine buying patterns, flagging potentially fraudulent financial transactions, identifying patients at risk of developing particular medical conditions and detecting impending parts failures in industrial equipment before they occur.

-The predictive analytics process
+The predictive analytics process and techniques

-Once predictive modeling produces actionable results, the analytics team shares them with business executives, usually with the aid of dashboards and reports that present the information and highlight future business opportunities based on the findings.
+Once predictive modeling produces actionable results, the analytics team can share them with business executives, usually with the aid of dashboards and reports that present the information and highlight future business opportunities based on the findings.
 Functional models can also be built into operational applications and data products to provide real-time analytics capabilities, such as a recommendation engine on an online retail website that points customers to particular products based on their browsing activity and purchase choices.

 Applications of predictive analytics

 Online marketing is one area in which predictive analytics has had a significant business impact.
-Retailers, marketing services providers and other organizations use predictive analytics tools to identify trends in the browsing history of website visitors to serve them advertisements based on their profile and predicted interests.
-In theory, this means ads are better targeted, increasing the likelihood that users on a site will be interested in them.
+Retailers, marketing services providers and other organizations use predictive analytics tools to identify trends in the browsing history of a website visitor to personalize advertisements.
+Retailers also use customer analytics to drive more informed decisions about what types of products the retailer should stock.

 In addition, open source software plays a big role in the predictive analytics market.
 The open source R analytics language is commonly used in predictive analytics applications, as are the Python and Scala programming languages.
 Several open source predictive analytics and machine learning platforms are also available, including a library of algorithms built into the Spark processing engine.